 How Do You Clean Carrots Before Juicing

-Carrots you bought from the store are nice and easy to clean before juicing, you just have to run them under the cold tap and give them a good run down.
-Just with your hand rub it all over making sure to get any little bits of dirt off so that they look completely clean.
+The unpeeled carrots you bought from the store are nice and easy to clean before juicing, you just have to run them under the cold tap and give them a good rub down.
+Just with your hand, rub it all over making sure to get any little bits of dirt off so that they look completely clean.

-That’s the thing with organic produce, it’s got fewer chemicals but if we eat dirt we can get sick so you still have to make sure you’re washing them thoroughly, not as much as a peeler which could be a reason to peel them.
+That’s the thing with organic carrots, it’s got fewer chemicals and no pesticide residue but if we eat dirt we can get sick so you still have to make sure you’re washing unpeeled carrots thoroughly, not as much as a peeler which could be a reason to peel them.
 You could peel and rinse instead of scrubbing but you don’t need to.
 The outer skin is pretty thin so don’t worry too much.

 Are Unpeeled Carrots Healthier?

 But there aren’t that many of them in the skins, it’s not that 90% of the nutrition is in the skin, so if you peel them you are still going to have a healthy juice.
-So carrots are healthy with or without the peel, it’s entirely up to you.
-If you’re juicing you just as well leaving them as they are.
+So peeled carrots are healthy as are unpeeled carrrots, it’s entirely up to you.
+If you’re juicing them then don’t peel carrots just wash them, it’ll save you time.

 How Much Carrot Juice Can You Drink A Day?